-Or rather, we can ask but they're not likely to answer :wink:.
-However there are a couple of theories as to why these cats use their paws and not just their tongues when getting a drink.
+Or rather, we can ask but they're not likely to answer with a wink.
+However, there are a couple of theories as to why these cats use their paws and not just their tongues when getting a drink.

 - Cats paw at the dish to discover where the surface of the water is.
 Consider the location of the cat's eyes as he or she approaches the dish: Kitty can't actually see the water right under its muzzle.
 Pawing first helps some cats ascertain the distance between their tongue and the water.
 This would also explain why some cats tend to stare at the water before lapping it up.

 - Some cats like to play with water.
 We're used to thinking of cats as being averse to water, but the truth is some cats enjoy playing with and in water.
-Looking for a source of entertainment, these cats – especially kittens – may discover that sloshing water in the bowl and getting the surrounding area wet is actually fun.
+Looking for a source of entertainment, these cats, especially kittens may discover that sloshing water in the bowl and getting the surrounding area wet is actually fun.

 As for scratching or pawing at the floor next to the dish, this type of behavior is often associated with food dishes.
 Some experts believe that this is a remnant of our cats' need to bury their food, while others see this as a form of territorial marking around food sources.

 Generally speaking, if your cat is merely pawing at the water a few times before drinking, he or she is most likely trying to gauge the exact water level.
 Trying to avoid a wet nose is perfectly legitimate, and it's not a behavior that should bother you.

 However, if Kitty has taken to sloshing water around to the point of getting the area wet or even emptying the dish, you may want to make a few changes.

 Do you think Kitty is simply playing with water out of boredom?
 Consider fighting boredom using various environmental enrichment techniques.
-Cats that spend their lives indoors need constant stimulation to compensate for lack of access to the sights, sounds and scents of the great outdoors.
+Cats that spend their lives indoors need constant stimulation to compensate for the lack of access to the sights, sounds, and scents of the great outdoors.

-Beating Boredom - What Indoor Cat Owners Need To Know
+- Beating Boredom - What Indoor Cat Owners Need To Know

-Playing with Your Cat: 10 Things You Need To Know
+- Playing with Your Cat: 10 Things You Need To Know

-7 Proven Ways to Get Your Cat to Be More Active
+- 7 Proven Ways to Get Your Cat to Be More Active